-Aerobic energy production in muscles results in increased gas exchange at the lungs, because more oxygen is taken in and more carbon dioxide is released.
+Aerobic energy production in muscles results in increased gas exchange at the lungs, because more oxygen is taken in and more carbon dioxide is released according to an article published in the journal Breathe in March 2016.
 Your blood transports these metabolic gases to and from your tissues.

 Gas Exchange at Rest